felixroos/jazzband/notes/overview.md

 ## Next Steps

 - Finish Sequence / Sheetplayer APIs to be able to play different styles
-- Add Visualization to Sequencer
+- [X] Add Visualization to Sequencer
+  - Maybe use svg
+- check out node for max
+- update tonal